Universidad del Rosario (Colombia): Directives

 The "Consiliatura" is composed by the Rector, who chairs the "Consiliatura", and five members, who are called "Consiliarios".
 It's the supreme governing body of the University of El Rosario.
 Besides acting as advisory board to the Rector, it takes care of the university's assets and approves the annual budget of revenues and expenses, among other functions conferred by the Old and New constitutions.

 The "Consiliarios" are chosen by an electoral body composed by the Rector and the fifteen "Colegiales", for a period of four years with the possibility of an indefinite re-election.
 The "Consiliatura" has the responsibility to call the election and elect the president ("Rector") among with "Colegiales".

 Current "Consiliarios" are Andrés Cadena Venegas, Alberto Fergusson Bermúdez, Andrés López Valderrama, Víctor Hugo Malagón Basto and Ann Mason.

-The current rector of the Universidad del Rosario is Jose Manuel Restrepo Abondano, elected on September 22, 2014.
+The current rector of the Universidad del Rosario is José Manuel Restrepo Abondano, elected on September 22, 2014.
 He graduated from the Economics Program of the Rosary, where he also completed the Specialization in Finance.
-He has a master's degree in economics from London School of Economics, Specialist in Management of Inalde and PhD candidate in management of institutions of higher education at the University of Bath.
+He has a master's degree in economics from London School of Economics, Specialist in Management of Inalde and PhD in management of institutions of higher education at the University of Bath.

 The vice rector is Stéphanie Lavaux.
 Political scientist at the Institute of Political Studies (IEP) in Toulouse, France.
 DEA (Master) political science with an emphasis in international relations at the University of Social Sciences of Toulouse, where he is currently pursuing a doctorate in political science.
 She was director of the Center for Political and International Studies (CEPI), a research group of the Faculty of Political Science and Government and International Relations between 2002 and 2011.

 The "Consiliatura" appoints the Síndico' (trustee) for the same period of the rector and may hold office indefinitely.
 The trustee is responsible for the management of the resources and assets of the university and must submit an annual report to the then Consiliatura.
 Miguel Francisco Diago Arbeláez is the current 'Síndico'.

 The mission of the 'Secretaría General' (secretary-general) is to certify the institutional acts of the university, acting as notary and guaranteeing the legality of the decisions adopted by the university's authorities.
 The 'Secretaria General' also ensures the conservation and restoration of the historical heritage of the university and supports the rector and the Consiliatura in the fulfillment of their responsibilities.
 The current 'Secretaria General' is Catalina Lleras Figueroa.

 Undergraduate programs

-The university has five faculties, which are: Faculty of Jurisprudence, Faculty of Natural Sciences, Faculty of Economics, Faculty of International, Political and Urban Studies and Faculty of Creation.
+The university has five faculties, which are: Faculty of Jurisprudence, Faculty of Natural Sciences, Faculty of Economics, Faculty of International, Political and Urban Studies and Faculty of Creative Studies.
 It also has 4 schools which are: School of Administration, School of Human Sciences, School of Medicine and Health Sciences and School of Engineering, Science and Technology.
 Each of these faculties and schools offers undergraduate and postgraduate degrees.

 A male primary/secondary school, which shared its name (Colegio Mayor de Nuestra Señora del Rosario) was founded as part of the university.